DOI-USGS/gw-general-models/README.md

 C:\General_Models_WRR\subprojects

 Four compressed files (Models_1.7z, Models_2.7z, Models_3.7z, and Models_4.7z) contain calibrated models made with Genmod.
-Place the contents of each file in the subprojects/siteGeneral folder.
+Place the contents of each file in the C:\General_Models_WRR\subprojects\siteGeneral folder.

 The directory structure must be maintained to enable the system to function properly.
 One zip file for input_data (uncompressed size is 41 GB) is found at the ftp site: